Nonlinear Symmetry-Fragmentation of Nonabelian Anyons In Symmetry-Enriched Topological Phases: A String-Net Model

 where, $\bar{+}=-,\ \bar{-}=+$.

-The SET model still has anyon excitations, which can be extracted from the half braiding $z$-tensor of the multifusion category \eqref{eq:s3multifusion}, as shown in Appendix \ref{sec:symmetry_anyon}.
+The SET model still has anyon excitations, which can be extracted from the half braiding $z$-tensor of the multifusion category \eqref{eq:s3multifusion} (see Appendix \ref{sec:categorical_data}).
 More importantly, we can read off directly from the $z$-tensors how the $D(S_3)$ anyons are transformed under the symmetry.
-For example, when an anyon $C$ in the $+$ sector hops into the $-$ sector, it becomes anyon $F$.
-Let's look into the details.
+For example, when a type-$C$ anyon in the $+$ sector hops into the $-$ sector, it becomes a type-$F$ anyon.
+Let's elaborate.